 Think about it this way, if you were to go into a shop and some of the stock was in the back, it wouldn’t sell where no one can find it.

 Now take a look at your title.
 Is it engaging?
 Does it provide specific details like brand and model?
-Is it spelled correctly?
-Does it contain key words that potential buyers would search?
+Is it spelt correctly?
+Does it contain keywords that potential buyers would search?